EderRoger/restaurant_search/PROBLEM.md

         - After the above process, if two matches are still equal, then the restaurant with a lower price wins.
         - After the above process, if two matches are still equal, then you can randomly decide the order.
         - Example: if the input is Customer Rating = 3 and Price = 15.
 Mcdonald’s is 4 stars with an average spend = $10, and it is 1 mile away.
 And KFC is 3 stars with an average spend = $8, and it is 1 mile away.
 Then we should consider Mcdonald’s as a better match than KFC.
 (They both matches the search criteria -> we compare distance -> we get a tie -> we then compare customer rating -> Mcdonald’s wins)
-5. The final submitted work should include a README file.
-No UI is required in this assessment, but you may implement one if you would like. **The steps to run and test your program should be clearly introduced in the README file.** If you have made any additional **Assumptions** besides what we have listed above while working on this assessment, please document them so that we can better understand your solution.

-Notes about the solution